 Both species can live for more than 50 years.

 Where to see it

-See crocodiles safely on a commercial cruise on the East Alligator River or Yellow Water Billabong.
+See crocodiles safely on a commercial cruise on the East Alligator River or Yellow Water (Ngurrungurrudjba) Billabong.
 Another option is to watch them from a high platform like the Cahills Crossing viewing platform or Yellow Water boardwalk.